 - Paying debts

-- Providing accountings and reports to the beneficiaries
+- Providing accounting and reports to the beneficiaries

-- Make prudent investments (investments cannot be risky)
+- Making prudent investments (investments cannot be risky)

-- Set limits on trust assets and sometimes say "no"
+- Setting limits on trust assets and sometimes saying “no”

-- Track all income, distributions from, and expenditures by the trust
+- Tracking all income – distributions from and expenditures by the trust

-Regardless of the trustee's functions, or that he or she delegates to professionals, the trustee is responsible for monitoring the conduct of these agents while keeping their own obligation to safeguard the beneficiaries' interests.
-Whenever a trustee acts in their own interests or uses trust assets for their own benefit, or misappropriates funds, or losses trust assets to risky investments, the trustee has broken their fiduciary duty and can be held personally accountable for any harm done to the estate.
+Regardless of the trustee’s functions, or what they delegate to professionals, the trustee is responsible for monitoring the conduct of these agents while keeping their own obligation to safeguard the beneficiaries’ interests.
+Whenever a trustee acts in their own interests, uses trust assets for their own benefit, misappropriates funds or loses trust assets to risky investments, the trustee has broken their fiduciary duty and can be held personally accountable for any harm done to the estate.